oneoffcoder/books/sphinx/excel/source/formulas-functions.rst

 Excel at its core is a collection of data and the formulas that manipulate them to create more data.
 This was a brief overview of formulas and functions.
-The rest of this book will cover functions that are widely used in Excel.
+The rest of this book will cover functions that are widely used in Excel and advanced function nesting.